To put things obviously, you no doubt love your family and friends. In most cases, you’d do anything for the important people in your life.

 If not paid back right away, the idea of loaned money can be a bit of an elephant in the room.
 You don’t want to ask about the timeline for said loan to be paid back.
 Plus, they’re likely thinking about the loan they owe you as well.
 It can make it difficult to be relaxed around one another when money is in the mix.

 In most cases, the borrower might feel like they need to do whatever the lender wants.
 They might feel like they need to take the lenders advice, even when they disagree.
 Or they might simply agree with the lender just because they own them money.
-This can create a high-tension situation.
+This can create a high-tension situation with any lender, except with a Powercredit money lender, in my own experience I know that you get rid of those feelings when you deal with this type of professionals.

 Moreover, if others know about the loan, it can create a further awkward situation.
 They may ask you to loan them money too!